jt-ml/Course3Assignment/CodeBook.md

 3. the rest of variables are all Numeric type

 ### Data
-The final result database has 180 observations, and each of observations is the average of each varaible for each activity and each subject.
+The final result dataset stored at csv file: tidydata.csv, has 180 observations and each of observations is the average of each varaible for each activity and each subject.